Indian cricket team in the West Indies in 1952–53

 The India national cricket team toured the West Indies during the 1952–53 cricket season.
 They played five Test matches against the West Indian cricket team, with the West Indies winning the series 1–0.
+India also played five other first-class matches, one of which resulted in India's victory.
+The tour was the first of the Caribbean by a national team other than England.